At a Glance

 Surface cooling inverts the problem.
 Instead of trying to cool 1,500 cubic feet of bedroom air through a thick insulation layer, you cool a thin pad that’s already in direct skin contact through a single layer of cotton sheet.
 The thermal pathway is short, the gradient is steep, and the result is a measurable drop in distal skin temperature within 10 minutes — which is the exact upstream signal your hypothalamus uses to start the sleep cascade.

 There’s also a stage-dependent protocol that none of these companies advertise loudly enough: you don’t want the bed cold all night.
 The optimal curve is cool for sleep onset (roughly 60–65°F surface temp for the first two hours, when slow-wave sleep dominates), neutral-to-slightly-warm mid-night (65–72°F during the REM-heavy second half, because thermoregulation partially shuts off during REM and excessive cold actually fragments it), and warming again 30 minutes before alarm to ease the cortisol ramp.
 Eight Sleep does this automatically.
 Chilisleep does it with the scheduler in the app.
 BedJet does it with timed presets.
-Setting one static temperature all night — which is what 80% of users do — leaves most of the benefit on the table.
+Setting one static temperature all night — which is what the majority of users do — leaves most of the benefit on the table.

 The Comparison: Cooling Method, Setpoint Range, Noise, Price